transfix/libcvc/docs/GEOMETRY_API.md

 - Loading and saving triangle meshes
 - Isosurface extraction from volumes
 - Mesh generation and processing
+- Volumetric mesh analysis and quality assessment
+- Property interpolation for FEM and scientific computing
+- Point location queries for ray tracing and collision detection
 - Scientific visualization
 - 3D rendering preparation
 - Geometry analysis and manipulation